tsionnigate21/Complain-Sentiment-analysis/README.md

 ---
 ## Data Cleaning 🧹
 1. Filter out blank and responseless complaints
-   This was nessesary so my table was more readable and easy for analysis.
+   -This was nessesary so my table was more readable and easy for analysis.
  ```
    df_complaints <- df_complaints %>%
   filter(Consumer.complaint.narrative != "" & Company.public.response != "")
 ```
 3. Rename the complaint column
-   I renamed the customer complaint narrative column to just Complain so its simplified to write.
+   -I renamed the customer complaint narrative column to just Complain so its simplified to write.
   ```
  df_complaints <- df_complaints %>%
   rename(Complain = Consumer.complaint.narrative)